CedarGroveStudios/AD9833_FeatherWing/README.md

 ![Image of Module](https://github.com/CedarGroveStudios/AD9833_FeatherWing/blob/master/photos/Waveform_Generator_social.png)

 ## Overview
 The AD9833 Precision Waveform Generator FeatherWing is an Adafruit Feather-compatible module.
-The Waveform Generator produces an op-amp buffered sine, triangle, or square wave output with a practical frequency range of approximately 0 to 300KHz with 0.1Hz resolution.
+The Waveform Generator produces an op-amp buffered sine, triangle, or square wave output with a practical frequency range of 0.5Hz to 100KHz with 0.1Hz resolution.
   * Frequency accuracy and stability is determined by the on-board 25MHz +/- 100ppm crystal oscillator (Abracon ASV-25.000MHZ-E-T).
   * Waveform Generator control is via the Feather SPI bus; chip select is provided by the D6 GPIO pin.
   *	Output signal peak-to-peak amplitude is adjustable with a maximum unipolar output of slightly less than 3.3 volts.